macdeesh/Columns-preview-card-component/README.md

 ## What I learned

-- I tried to make the borders of the card container rounded with ```border-radius``` but for some reason it didn't work so i added ```overflow: hidden;``` and it was fixed.
+- I tried to make the borders of the card container rounded with ```border-radius``` but for some reason it didn't work, so I added :
+- ```overflow: hidden;```

-- To add an obvious focus style to the interactive element in this case a button, I used ```:focus-visible```  to change the default styling for keyboard     users :
+- To add an obvious focus style to the interactive element, in this case a button, I used ```:focus-visible```  and changed the default styling for keyboard users :

  ```css